grevian/palworld-ondemand/README.md

 ## Elastic File System

-EFS is where the world data and server properties are stored, and persists between runs of the minecraft server.
+EFS is where the world data and server properties are stored, and persists between runs of the palworld server.
 By using an "Access Point" the mounted folder is created automatically, so no mounting of the EFS to an external resource is required to get up and running.
 To make changes to the files like `server.properties` later however, a user can either mount the EFS file system to a Linux host in their account if they're comfortable with that, or I detail another method below using AWS DataSync and S3 that anyone can use without Linux experience.

 ### Creating the EFS